Documents to download

 Art.
 10. For the defence, the thesis director and the thesis co-director constitute the thesis jury, composed of at least three members, or four in the case of co-direction, meeting the following criteria:

-1. As soon as possible, ideally >30 days before the defence, send your program coordinator an e-copy (to verify the format and plagiarism).
+• As soon as possible, ideally >30 working days before the defence, send your program coordinator an e-copy (to verify the format and plagiarism) as indicated below:

 1. The registration form signed by you, your PI, and the program director (e-signatures are accepted).
 The program coordinator collects the program director’s signature.